 Contact a New York Injury Lawyer

-Retailers have a responsibility to maintain a safe, hazard-free work environment for their employees — no matter what time of year it is.
-If you or someone you love was injured in an accident, you could be owed compensation for the harm you’ve suffered.
-This compensation might be available in the form of workers’ compensation benefits or a personal injury claim, depending on the specifics of your situation.
+Retailers are responsible for maintaining a safe, hazard-free work environment for their employees — no matter what time of year it is.
+If you or someone you love was injured in an accident, you could be compensated for your harm.
+This compensation might be available in the form of workers’ compensation benefits or a personal injury claim.
+It depends on the specifics of your situation.
 Contact Hach & Rose, LLP to speak with an experienced New York injury attorney at (212) 779-0057 to schedule a FREE consultation today.